krgamestudios/TurtleGUI/README.md

 ## Outline

 TurtleGUI requires SDL2, SDL_image and SDL_ttf.
-It also requires Image and BoundingBox from [Tortuga](https://github.com/Ratstail91/Tortuga) which have been included.
+It also requires Image and BoundingBox from [Tortuga](https://github.com/Ratstail91/Tortuga).

 ## Copyright